 Grass Pellets and Ash Content

-However, most pellet stoves use a basic drop down burn pot design that relies on the combustion fan blowing the ash out of the burn pot.
-The fan speed will be set up for wood pellets (1% ash), so it simply cannot deal with the ash volume from burning grass pellets.
+However, most pellet stoves use a basic drop-down burn pot design that relies on the combustion fan blowing the ash out of the burn pot.
+The fan speed will be set up for wood pellets (1% ash).
+Therefore, it simply cannot deal with the ash volume from burning grass pellets.